Daniel-Ibarrola/VoltageClient/src/services/cognito.md

 }
 ```

+The user is emailed a confirmation code that he needs to reset his password.

 **Note**: This will raise an error if the user has not verified its email.

 5. The user resets its password